kruton/lambdamoo/README.md

 #### Libraries

-For all library prerequisites, the library itself may well already be installed, but you will also need the correponding build package with the `#include` headers (the `-dev` package in Debian/Ubuntu terminology).
+For all library prerequisites, the library itself may well already be installed on your system, but you will also need the correponding build package with the `#include` headers (the `-dev` package in Debian/Ubuntu terminology).

 In some cases, an extension may instead allow for building a statically linked library (`--with-ucdpath`, `--with-expatpath`)